The European Climate Initiative (EUKI)

 Specifically, projects supported within the EUKI need to contribute to the following objectives:

-- Strengthening knowledge and awareness raising of the reasons for climate change and the ecological, social and economic opportunities connected with climate action
+- Strengthening knowledge and awareness raising in order to encourage climate protection and the ecological, social and economic opportunities connected with climate action

 - Fostering the exchange of good practices, transfer of knowledge and experience and building of networks in order to support transformative processes and favorable framework conditions for mitigation of greenhouse gas emissions

-- Building a bridge to EU support programmes by capacity development as well as concept and project development to leverage European funds into innovative and progressive climate action.
+- Building a bridge to EU programmes through capacity building as well as concept and project development to leverage European funds into innovative and progressive climate action

-Target groups of individual bilateral and multilateral measures are governments, municipalities, consumers, civil society, academic and educational institutions and businesses.
-The primary focus will be on collaborating with Central, Eastern and Southern European EU member states.
+Target groups of individual bilateral and multilateral measures are governments, municipalities, civil society, consumers and businesses.
+The primary focus will be on collaborating with Central, Eastern and Southern EU member states.